belablotski/APL/APL_LANGUAGE_REFERENCE.md

     *   `read_file`: Read a file from disk.
     *   `write_file`: Write a file to disk.
     *   `git_clone`: Clone a Git repository.
+    *   `log`: Print a message or variable to the console for debugging.

 *   **High-Level (Abstract) Tools**: These instruct the agent to perform a complex analysis or task that leverages its core reasoning (CPU).
 The agent determines the necessary sub-steps on its own.
+    *   `run_apl`: Execute another APL program, passing inputs to it.
     *   `analyze_repo`: Assess the quality standards of a codebase.
     *   `analyze_pr_diff`: Evaluate the craftsmanship of a pull request.
     *   `rank_items`: Sort a collection of items based on qualitative criteria.